auxesis/cucumber-nagios/README.md

     Critical: 1, Warning: 0, 2 okay | passed=2, failed=1, total=3
     Critical: 1, Warning: 0, 4 okay | passed=4, failed=1, total=5

-I assume Nagios will only read the last line, so this might be an ok behaviour when you want to test for an aggregate of failures across a site.
+That said, Nagios should only read the last line, so this might be an ok behaviour when you want to test for an aggregate of failures across a site.